ntnn/mermaid-kube-live/examples/simple-multicluster/readme.md

 ![Image](https://github.com/user-attachments/assets/b8c9882f-963e-46c4-8679-de069d7650d7)

-Now for the fun part - create a new kind cluster:
+Now create a new kind cluster:

     kind create cluster --name cluster3 --kubeconfig ./kubeconfig.yaml

 Kind will start the cluster cluster and add it to the kubeconfig file.
-The script copying the resources already knows about this cluster and will automatically copy the secret to it.
+The script copying the resources already knows about this cluster and will automatically copy the secret to it on the next iteration.

-mermaid-kube-live will automatically detect the new cluster in the kubeconfig and update its node in the diagram:
+mermaid-kube-live has been configured to watch for this cluster as well, so it will automatically detect the new cluster in the kubeconfig and update its node in the diagram:

 ![Image](https://github.com/user-attachments/assets/f2f05b1c-b6fd-4336-8299-b2bce4af32d6)